A Decade in Margaret River: What Tourists Miss and Locals Treasure

 Q: Your favorite restaurant that tourists don't find?

-For a splurge, Arimia is a working farm that does a set menu paired with their own wines.
+For a splurge, Arimia is a working farm that does a set menu paired with its own wines.
 You eat in a barn overlooking cattle paddocks.
 AUD 120 per person including wine.
 It books out weeks ahead.

 Q: What about beyond wine?